Ericwynnus/Project-2/PROPOSAL.md

 # Project Description / Outline

-Predict Bitcoin price based on Indicators (Google Trends, etc.)
+Compare two different models (univariate [Prophet] vs. multivariate [Keras/Sequentia]) to determine which provides more accurate predictions regarding Bitcoin price.

 # Research Questions to Answer

-1. How do we discover our options for models and scalers (libraries, services, etc.)
-1. Which indicators will best predict Bitcoin's price?
+1. Regarding multivariate models, which indicators will best predict Bitcoin's price?
-1. Which model and scaler works best for a given set of indicators?
+1. How do the two models compare to one another?

 # Datasets to be Used